ruireng/ruireng/README.md

 - ⚡ Fun fact: ...
 -->
 <!-- is this a comment? -->
-Welcome to my profile!
+Thank you for visiting my profile!
 My name is Roy Liu and I am an Information and Communication Technology Engineering student at KTH Royal Institute of Technology.

 Courses in progress:
  - Active Career